 We may set up special surveillance in areas which are regularly fly-tipped.

 We are not able to collect rubbish that has been dumped on private land, such as a farm field, although we will still investigate.

 In this short video, we explain how to report fly-tipping online and what we do when we get your report.

 Everyone has a legal responsibility to dispose of waste properly.
 Fly-tipping looks unsightly, can present a hazard to the public, can pollute the land and watercourses, and costs tax-payers significant amounts of money to clear it away.

-You can also take your household rubbish to any of the 3 household waste sites and recycling centres (HWRCs).
+You can take your household rubbish to any of the 3 household waste and recycling centres (HWRCs).
 Find out how to book a visit to an HWRC.

-Vehicles used for fly-tipping can be seized by the local authority or the police.
+Vehicles used for fly-tipping can be seized by us or the police.
 Find out about vehicle seizures for fly-tipping involvement, including seizure notices.